Almarch/pygotchi/README.md

 <img src="https://static.wikia.nocookie.net/tamagotchi/images/a/a9/ZucchitchiScan.png/revision/latest?cb=20220513211400" alt="zucchitchi" width="80" align="right"/>

 The Tamagotchi has been a social phenomenon back in the 1990's.
 The original game has been revived through [TamaLIB](https://github.com/jcrona/tamalib), an agnostic, cross platform emulator.
 TamaLIB has then been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi) with a refactoring.
 From the Arduino version, TamaLIB was ported on 2 high-abstraction level, object-oriented languages: [R](https://github.com/almarch/tamaR), then Python.
+Currently, all C++ code has been merged into a monolithic `tamalib.cpp` file as the dependency management was not trivial for binding to Python.

-Python is more production oriented, with a [broad community](https://github.blog/news-insights/octoverse/octoverse-2024/) and better performances than R.
+Python is more production oriented, with a [broad community](https://github.blog/news-insights/octoverse/octoverse-2024/) and better performances than R. The following features were permitted by switching the project from R to Python:
+- implementing the buzzer sound using websockets ;
+- switching the carebot server-side using the better distinction between back and front ;
+- multiplayer management using the multiprocesses & async framework.

+There is still work to do.
+Pygotchi has to be adapted to all new first generation Tamagotchis, following TamaLIB recent developments ([Issue #3](https://github.com/Almarch/pygotchi/issues/3)).
+From there, a specific carebot could be developed for each species.

 The automatic care feature is inspired from [Tamatrix](https://github.com/hortinstein/tamatrix) (see also the [dockerized version](https://github.com/greysonp/tamatrix)).

 ### 🥚 Python core API

 The Python core of the project may be distinguished from the auxiliary web application infrastructure.
 The Python core is nested like Russian dolls of increasing abstraction.
 Tamalib is the C++ deepest layer.
 The intermediate abstraction layer is [`Tama()`](https://github.com/Almarch/pygotchi/blob/main/pygotchi/Tama.py), a Python object bound to the C++ engine serving as an API for user-level commands.
-Finally, the last layers are the FastAPI web service and the Carebot that both operate on `Tama()`.
+Finally, the last layers are the FastAPI web service and the carebot that both operate on `Tama()`.

 The Python core API may directly be interacted with in an async framework.